Paris Bateaux-Mouches history and their boats

 Bateaux-Mouches evening cruise

-And the actual flagship of the Beateaux-Mouches is called the Jean-Sebastien Mouche, which was originally built at Le Havre in 1955, then renovated in 1978 and completely refitted in 2004.
+And the actual flagship of the Paris Beateaux-Mouches is called the Jean-Sebastien Mouche, which was originally built at Le Havre in 1955, then renovated in 1978 and completely refitted in 2004.
 Providing an exceptional location for a romantic dinner or prestigious dinner cruise while you admire the sites and listen to music from the piano and violins, every table overlooks the banks of the River Seine, so you will not miss a thing.
 The décor is with red and gold, romantic candelabras and Baroque artwork, plus there are some semi-private areas to the rear of the boat able to accommodate groups of between 12 and 50 people dining.